 Collaboration between the education and child welfare system is an important component to improve the education outcomes of students who experience foster care.
-The federal Fostering Connections to Success and Increasing Adoptions Act of 2008 encourages coordination between education and child welfare.
+The federal Fostering Connections to Success and Increasing Adoptions Act of 2008 (PDF) encourages coordination between education and child welfare.

 Guiding Principle # 1: Children and youth in care are entitled to remain in the same school when feasible.

 Guiding Principle # 2: Children and youth in care experience seamless transitions between schools.

 Guiding Principle # 3: Young children in care receive services and interventions to be ready to learn.

 Guiding Principle # 4: Children and youth in care have the opportunity and support to fully participate in all developmentally appropriate activities and all aspects of the education experience.